Home / How to Sell on Amazon / How to Start an Amazon Private Label Business in 2026

 Amazon’s third-party marketplace continues to dominate eCommerce, and private labeling remains the most popular and profitable business model among serious sellers.
 Whether you are launching your first product or scaling an existing brand, this guide breaks down every stage of the Amazon private label process with real numbers, verified benchmarks, and actionable strategies.

 Private label selling means sourcing generic products from manufacturers, branding them under your own label, and selling them through Amazon FBA.
 It gives you control over pricing, branding, and listing optimization that no other Amazon business model offers.
-Let us walk through everything you need to know to succeed.

 Amazon Private Label Brand